brianshaler/Viewporter.js/README.md

 Here's what seems to happen on various configurations:

-  iPhone 5 + Safari: Works magically, switching between landscape and portrait.
-In landscape, can switch between fullscreen and non-fullscreen views iPhone ≤ 4 + Safari: Probably works, but I suspect there might be issues in portrait mode.
-TODO: Test this iPhone + Chrome: Seems to work.
+* iPhone 5 + Safari: Works magically, switching between landscape and portrait.
+In landscape, can switch between fullscreen and non-fullscreen views
+* iPhone ≤ 4 + Safari: Probably works, but I suspect there might be issues in portrait mode.
+TODO: Test this
+* iPhone + Chrome: Seems to work.
 Address bar cannot be hidden.
-  Android + HTC Browser: Seems to work and goes all fullscreen and stuff, hiding address bar Android + HTC Sense + Chrome: Chrome bugs the fuck out.
+* Android + HTC Browser: Seems to work and goes all fullscreen and stuff, hiding address bar
+* Android + HTC Sense + Chrome: Chrome bugs the fuck out.
 May be Sense, may be ICS, may be the 1.5x pixel aspect ratio.
 Who knows.
-  Desktop + Chrome: Essentially just fires the viewport event using the window's innerWidth and innerHeight.
-Works as expected.
+* Mac OS X + Chrome/Safari/Firefox: Essentially just fires the viewport event using the window's innerWidth and innerHeight.
+Works as expected, except BUG: Eventually stops working if you resize the window constantly...

+Sometimes <p> font sizes don't match up when switching between orientations on iOS...
+Weird.